 The WRTC internship is a required professional preparation for M.A. and M.S. students.
 It expects students to exercise the preparation that they received from their WRTC course work to design, write, edit and produce professional documents for internship providers in academia, business, industry and government.
 Information about internships may be obtained through the office of the department of WRTC.

 There are many areas on campus that offer assistantships, including WRTC.
 Graduate students interested in assistantships should go to JMU JobLink to search for available positions.

 In addition, students applying for WRTC assistantships should fill out a WRTC Assistantship Application and submit it directly to WRTC.

-In addition to satisfying all admission requirements of the JMU graduate school, applicants must submit to the graduate coordinator an application dossier that includes the following documents
+In addition to satisfying all admission requirements of the JMU graduate school, applicants must submit to the director of graduate studies an application dossier that includes the following documents

 - A background and goals statement that explains how the Master of Arts or Master of Science program relates to the applicant's prior experience and how it fits into his or her long-range professional goals

 - Three letters of recommendation from people who can comment on the applicant's academic preparation and professional experience

 - 20-30 pages of writing samples from academia or the professions